Host Your Website on Raspberry Pi

 Test it:

-1. In a new terminal on your computer, type: curl v4.ident.me → copy that number
+1. While SSH'd into your Pi, type: curl v4.ident.me → copy that number

 2. Go to http://YOUR-NUMBER:8080